Don’t Lose Track of Your Customers! Create Unified Customer Profiles with a CDP

 What is Identity Resolution How to Create a Single Customer ID from Many Sources

 Having one single customer record yields a single holistic view of each customer engagement journey, so you can personalize the overall customer experience.
 Global cosmetics retailer Shiseido, for example, wanted to connect loyalty data from online and offline channels to improve recommendations across in-store, eCommerce and mobile loyalty apps.
-They accomplished this through identity resolution, an AI-assisted process that combines data from several different customer databases and creates a “Golden Customer Profile.”
+They accomplished this through identity resolution, an AI-assisted process that combines data from several different customer databases and creates a Single Customer View, also called a “Golden Customer Profile.”

 4 ways to build a persistent unified ID: